Watershed and Pollutant Loading Studies

 All laboratory and field activities conducted by ERD are covered by an internal Comprehensive Quality Assurance Plan which is updated on a routine basis.
 The ERD laboratory is also certified by NELAC (#E1031026) as a Basic Environmental Laboratory and for Heavy Metals.
 Quality control is very important at ERD for both laboratory and field operations.
 Quality control is continuously monitored on all work efforts and is frequently reviewed by the Quality Assurance Officer and the Project Director.

 ERD is one of the pioneers in sediment inactivation projects within the U.S., with current personnel conducting sediment inactivation projects as early as 1982.
-ERD has conducted more than 26 sediment inactivation projects throughout Florida, with a combined total area of more than 5000 acres.
-ERD pioneered the concept of calculating required aluminum doses based upon available phosphorus within the sediments and has conducted extensive research into water column, ecological, and sediment impacts from alum addition.
+ERD has conducted more than 45 sediment inactivation projects throughout Florida, with a combined total area of more than 7000 acres and an applied alum volume of 4 million gallons.
+ERD pioneered the concept of calculating aluminum doses based upon available phosphorus within the sediments and has conducted extensive research into water column, ecological, and sediment impacts from alum addition.
 ERD has been involved, either in dose determination or actual application (or both), for virtually all applications conducted within Florida.
 During 1992, ERD developed a modified phosphorus speciation technique to identify available phosphorus in lake sediments which forms the basis for alum dose determination.
 This technique has become the standard for most applications conducted in North America today.
 ERD maintains multiple application vessels and barges and has capability of applying up to six tanker loads of alum (27,000 gallons) per day.

 In the late 1970s, Dr. Harvey H. Harper, P.E., while a faculty member in the Department of Civil and Environmental Engineering at the University of Central Florida, began testing the effectiveness of liquid aluminum sulfate (alum) and other coagulants to remove pollutants, nutrients, heavy metals, and bacteria from stormwater runoff.
 This testing yielded very favorable results, and in the 1980s, alum treatment of stormwater runoff was evaluated for several stormwater retrofit projects, with the initial system constructed in 1987 at Lake Ella by the City of Tallahassee.